The Rural Connectivity Group

 RCG is an independent entity established to acquire site locations, build, operate and maintain the new 4G wireless network across rural New Zealand.

-This critical infrastructure project is funded by the government’s Telecommunications Development Levy, and an additional $75M has been provided by New Zealand’s three Mobile Network Operators (MNO’s) Spark, Vodafone and 2degree’s with CIP managing the distribution of funds to RCG.
+This critical infrastructure project is funded by the government’s Telecommunications Development Levy, and an additional $75M has been provided by New Zealand’s three Mobile Network Operators (MNOs) Spark, One NZ and 2degrees with CIP managing the distribution of funds to RCG.

 As a world first this unique funding model is the only way these modern digital services can be delivered further into isolated and rural parts of New Zealand.
 All three service providers will share the radio access network (RAN) equipment and one set of antennae on each facility we build.

-Spark, Vodafone and 2degrees will deliver services through the new RCG network.
+Spark, One NZ and 2degrees will deliver services through the new RCG network.

 RCG is proud to be partnering with Crown Infrastructure Partners and our MNO shareholders.
 Our shared goal is to maximise the use of the available funding and deliver the best possible outcome for rural New Zealanders.